Bayesian Differential Privacy for Machine Learning

-This experimental section comprises three parts.
-First, we study the behaviour of Bayesian differential privacy and the Bayesian accountant on synthetic data.
-More specifically, we examine the trade-off between the added noise and the privacy guarantee, and how well mechanisms compose over multiple steps.
-We compare these to the state-of-the-art DP results obtained by the moments accountant~\cite{abadi2016deep}.
-Second, we consider the context of deep learning.
-In particular, we use the differentially private stochastic gradient descent (DP-SGD), a well known privacy-preserving learning technique broadly used in combination with the moments accountant, to train neural networks on classic image classification datasets MNIST and CIFAR10.
+This experimental section comprises two parts.
+First, we examine how well Bayesian DP composes over multiple steps.
+We use the Bayesian accountant and compare to the state-of-the-art DP results obtained by the moments accountant.
+Second, we consider the context of machine learning.
+In particular, we use the differentially private stochastic gradient descent (DP-SGD), a well known privacy-preserving learning technique broadly used in combination with the moments accountant, to train neural networks on classic image classification tasks MNIST~\cite{lecun1998gradient} and CIFAR10~\cite{krizhevsky2009learning}.
 We then compare the accuracy and privacy guarantees obtained under BDP and under DP.
-Finally, we study variational inference, a popular probabilistic method that is largely overlooked in private learning research, and adapt our framework to it.

-In Sections~\ref{sec:behaviour_bdp} and~\ref{sec:deep_learning}, we use the Gaussian noise mechanism with standard deviation $2 C \sigma$.
-We assume that the input to the privacy mechanism is a batch of gradients.
-For the moments accountant, these gradients are always clipped to $C$ before adding noise (i.e. the gradients are scaled, such that their $L2$ norm does not exceed $C$).
-For the Bayesian accountant, it may be clipped or not, which is always stated over figures or in the text.
-Whenever the privacy mechanism is invoked repeatedly, Theorem~\ref{thm:advanced_composition} is used to compute the Bayesian $\varepsilon$ over multiple learning iterations (\emph{steps}).
+We also perform experiments with variational inference on Abalone~\cite{waugh1995extending} and Adult~\cite{kohavi1996scaling} datasets.

-As stated above, DP and BDP can use the same privacy mechanism and be accounted in parallel to ensure the DP guarantees hold if BDP assumptions fail.
+Importantly, DP and BDP can use the same privacy mechanism and be accounted in parallel to ensure the DP guarantees hold if BDP assumptions fail.